Skip to main content

 Carolina ranks among the top universities in the nation and around the world.
 In 2023 rankings, U.S. News & World Report listed UNC-Chapel Hill 5th among public universities for the 22nd consecutive year, as well as the best value among public universities for the 18th time.
 The Wall Street Journal/Times Higher Education 2022 College Rankings named Carolina the No. 1 public college in the South, 3rd among all U.S. public universities and 33rd among both public and private universities.
 The 2022 Academic Ranking of World Universities, released by the ShanghaiRanking Consultancy, ranked Carolina 29th in the world, 20th in the United States among global universities, and 7th amongst public U.S. universities.
 And the most recent Kiplinger’s Personal Finance assessment in 2019 ranked Carolina the No. 1 best value in U.S. public higher education for the 18th time.

-In 2004, UNC-Chapel Hill launched the Carolina Covenant, a ground-breaking program that supports the full financial need of academically qualified low-income students so they may graduate debt-free.
-As of June 2022, the Campaign for Carolina had raised $889.9 million for student support (undergraduate, graduate and professional) including $67.7 million for the Carolina Covenant, which has brought over 10,500 scholars to Chapel Hill and led to dramatically improved graduation rates among our lowest-income students.
-Recent enhancements have included creating a support network to help Carolina Covenant Scholars increase career readiness and admission to advanced degree programs.
+In 2004, UNC-Chapel Hill launched the Carolina Covenant, a ground-breaking program that supports the full financial need of talented, academically qualified low-income students so they may graduate debt-free.
+Covenant Scholars also receive a suite of co-curricular and academic assistance and opportunities supporting them to graduation.
+Through a combination of grants, private giving and work study programs, the Covenant has brought over 10,500 scholars to Chapel Hill and led to dramatically improved graduation rates among our lowest-income students.

-In 2007, again with the help of the Jack Kent Cooke Foundation, UNC-Chapel Hill founded the Carolina College Advising Corps, which places recent Carolina graduates as admissions and financial-aid advisers in underserved high schools across North Carolina to reinforce the advantages of a college education and guide prospective students through the admissions process.
-During 2021–2022, the program included 50 advisers serving nearly 10,500 graduating seniors in 63 under-resourced high schools.
-The Corps builds a statewide pipeline to college for students and now provides opportunities for advisers to gain AmeriCorps service credit and experience toward graduate study or a career.
+In 2007, again with the help of the Jack Kent Cooke Foundation, UNC-Chapel Hill founded the Carolina College Advising Corps, which places recent Carolina graduates as admissions and financial-aid advisers in 82 underserved high schools across North Carolina to reinforce the advantages of a college education and guide prospective students through the admissions process.

 In 2017, the Jack Kent Cooke Foundation awarded Carolina its Cooke Prize for Equity in Education Excellence to recognize years of dedication to providing support and opportunities for thousands of deserving students.
 Carolina was the first public university to receive the foundation’s $1 million award, which celebrates success in enrolling low-income students and supporting them through graduation.